-Most people today will agree that testing for accessibility, in particular Section 508 compliance, is a good idea.
+Most people today will agree that testing for accessibility is a good idea.
 Unfortunately, it is unclear how best to test for accessibility in a fashion that provides a reasonable degree of testing coverage for compliance requirements.

 Automated tools tend to be limited to a specific technology platform.
 Tools that test Web content are not going to test your PDF content.
 Additionally, tools do not exist for many major technology platforms in wide use today.

-For the purposes of evaluating Section 508 compliance in particular it should be noted that the requirements of the Section 508 functional standards (§1194.31) by definition most be evaluated with Assistive Technology (AT) testing.
-As such, testing for Section 508 compliance requires testing both normative – or rules based – and AT based testing.
-Thus without the completion of AT testing you will not have information to create a responsible claim of compliance with the Section 508 requirements.
+For the purposes of evaluating Section 508 compliance, in particular, it should be noted that the requirements of Section 508 functional standards (§1194.31) by definition must be evaluated with Assistive Technology (AT) testing.
+As such, testing for Section 508 compliance requires testing both normative – or rules-based – and AT based testing.
+Thus without the completion of AT testing, you will not have information to create a responsible claim of compliance with the Section 508 requirements.

-In sum, automatic testing is a cheap and easy way to validate a sub-set of 25% of compliance violation quickly.
-In general the tools are robust, and well developed tools but all suffer from the same limitations on what can be tested automatically.
+In sum, automatic testing is a cheap and easy way to validate a sub-set of compliance violations quickly.
+In general, however robust or well-developed they are, these tools all suffer from the same limitations on what can be tested automatically.
 Thus, if automated testing is all your organization uses to determine compliance, you will be unable to make a responsible claim of accessibility or compliance.

 It is important to educate anyone on the importance of the human aspect in accessibility testing (beyond just automated tools) and on the need for functional testing.
 Additionally, the people involved in user testing (functional and manual) must have a deep knowledge of accessibility issues and solutions.
 This includes the applicable laws and standards they are evaluating against, the automated testing tool that they are using, the barriers that people with disabilities experience, and the assistive technologies that users with disabilities use on a daily basis to gain access to digital systems.